Antynea/grub-btrfs/README.md

 emerge --sync
 ```

 Now merge grub-btrfs via
 `emerge app-backup/grub-btrfs`

+If you are using SystemD on Gentoo, make sure the USE-Flag `systemD` is set.
+(Either globally in make.conf or in package.use for the package app-backup/grub-btrfs)
+Without systemD USE-Flag the OpenRC-Daemon of grub-btrfs will be installed.

 #### Kali Linux
 [grub-btrfs](http://pkg.kali.org/pkg/grub-btrfs) is available in the Kali Linux repository and can be installed with: